Finding Trends in Software Research: Discussion

 \fref{genderDiffInfl} shows a line chart with the percentage of women $W_1$ in the top 10 to 1000 most-cited papers in SE (red solid line).
 The chart also shows the expected value of the percentage of women $W_0$ (blue dashed line).
 These figures gives us mixed results \bi \item On the upside 23\% of the authors in the top 100+ authors are women. \item But on the downside only 15\% authors in the top 20 are women and it drops down to 10\% in the top 10. \ei

-Although there is an evident bias towards the male community when it comes to the upper echelon of SE, on a larger scale women are being empowered in SE although gradually.
+Although there is an evident bias towards the male community when it comes to the upper echelon of SE, on a larger scale there is evidence of increasing participation in SE research.
 This is observed in the rise of female authors in SE from less than 8\% in 1991 to close to 22\% in 2015 and over 23\% of the top 100+ authors in SE being female.
 When compared to other traditional areas of research, the SE field is much ahead (mathematics - 11.2\% and economics - 13.1\%).
-But there is no denying that the SE community is well behind other scientific fields like veterinary medicine(35.1\%) and cognitive science (38.3\%) where more women are collaborating to help research progress~\cite{west2012women}.
+But there is no denying that the SE community is well behind other scientific fields like veterinary medicine(35.1\%) and cognitive science (38.3\%) where more women are collaborating in research~\cite{west2012women}.

 This section has explored one specific bias within the SE community.
 Apart from the above, there may well be other kinds of biases that systematically and inappropriately disadvantage stratifications within our community.
 One role for the tools discussed in this paper allows us to introspect and detect those other kinds of biases.